Spoilers will be left unmarked. You Have Been Warned!

 Starfire: Good luck to you Robin.
 I hope to one day see your movie.
 I think it will be very good. [flies out]

 - Even sadder when we learn of Jade/Slade's true plan (read: to mind control the entire world to do his bidding).
 Starfire would have been one of the first victims.

-- Robin is signing for three young fans on the studio lot, and the third fan is a child with a drawing of not just him, but the rest of the Teen Titans together, who by that point broke up from their ex-leader. note The memory of what just happened is enough for him to pause.
-And then Jade, smiling throughout, impatiently pushes her aside to stay on schedule!
+- Robin is signing for three young fans on the studio lot, and the third fan is a child with a drawing of not just him, but the rest of the Teen Titans together, who by that point broke up from their ex-leader. note The memory of what just happened is enough for him to take pause.
+And then Jade, smiling throughout, impatiently pushes the child aside to stay on schedule!